tech-science-club/Car_digital_cluster_with_web_dashboard/README.md

-Car Dashboard with relevant information from CAN bus.
+Car Digital Cluster, Web dashboard with relevant information from CAN bus.

-Depiction of the vehicle CAN information on the gadget's screen in the form of Digital Cluster as it is so popular nowadays on modern cars.
+The depiction of vehicle CAN information on a gadget's screen in the form of a Digital Cluster is very popular in modern cars.

-To go further and to bring something new in this area was decided to design and embed into the car system which can read CAN bus, depict it on its screen and pass data to the web and depict that information on web page having correspondent data in the database.
+To innovate in this area, we decided to design and embed a system into the car that can read the CAN bus, display the information on its screen, and transmit the data to the web.
+This system will display the information on a web page and store the corresponding data in a database.
-It might be relevant if you want to keep a track on your car usage and have its statistic data
+This could be particularly useful for tracking your car usage and maintaining its statistical data.

-The working platform to embed idea into the life was chosen Raspberry pi 4 with correspondent features and possibilities to have a screen with high resolution.
+The working platform chosen to bring this idea to life was the Raspberry Pi 4, with its corresponding features and capabilities, including support for a high-resolution screen.

 link: https://www.raspberrypi.com/products/raspberry-pi-4-model-b/

 ![](rpi4.png)

-To communicate with CAN bus on the vehicle was chosen CANable adapter.
-Easy to use, cheap and can interact with CANViewer and Python-can library
+To communicate with the CAN bus on the vehicle, the CANable adapter was chosen.
+It is easy to use, affordable and compatible with CANViewer and the Python-can library

 ![](CANable.png)

-To send data via GSM I have been using A9GTkinter module
+To send data via GSM I have been using A9GTkinter module:
 link: https://docs.ai-thinker.com/gprs

 ![](1.webp)